Nina sent along this request via e-mail:

 Any person who has more than a few of each basic item of clothing – shirts, pants, skirts, shoes – has excess.
 The “need” category of clothing is quickly, cheaply, and easily satisfied, but very, very few people fill that need and then cease to accumulate clothing.
 Because fashion is extremely, undeniably social.
 It is also artistic, expressive, and deeply personal.

 One could say that accumulating 30+ cookbooks is wasteful, or that owning multiple televisions is excessive.
 But people who collect cookbooks and own multiple TVs might argue that they regularly enjoy their possessions, that they use and learn from them.
 And that’s the key.
 In my opinion, if a person buys merely for the sake of buying, has a closet brimming with unworn, unacknowledged items, and still continues to buy new clothes, that is wasteful.
 Both of personal and natural resources.
 Clothing-related waste, to me, is contingent on accumulated but unused or underutilized stuff, not on sheer quantity or variety.
+One can have a large wardrobe that is worn and enjoyed from top to bottom and not be wasteful, and one can have a smaller wardrobe but only wear six items and be wasteful.
+Obviously, more items can lead to actual excess, but it doesn’t always.

 Image via weheartit.